Cumulative extremism

-Cumulative extremism is a form of political extremism that occurs when one form of political extremism mobilises against another form of political extremism, which was coined by British scholar Roger Eatwell.
-Eatwell defines cumulative extremism as: 'the way in which one form of extremism can feed off and magnify other forms'.
-Dr Mohammed Ilyas defines cumulative extremism as 'a process through which different forms of ‘extremism’ interact and can potentially produce a spiral of violence'.
+Cumulative extremism is a form of political extremism that occurs when one form of political extremism mobilises against another form of political extremism.
+The term was coined by British scholar Roger Eatwell who defines cumulative extremism as "the way in which one form of extremism can feed off and magnify other forms".
+Dr Mohammed Ilyas defines cumulative extremism as "a process through which different forms of ‘extremism’ interact and can potentially produce a spiral of violence".
 The academic Matthew Goodwin gives the example of far-right political organisations mobilising in response to the perceived threat of Islamic extremism.